 - 3. If there is other server in a cluster system that uses the optional product, register the node license by following the same procedures.
 Register the license for the Replicator / Replicator DR to both servers. - 4.
 Run the OS shutdown command to reboot all the servers.
 By doing this, the license registration becomes effective and you can start using the cluster.
-After rebooting all servers, proceed to "6.
-Creating the cluster configuration data" and follow the steps.
+After rebooting all servers, proceed to Chapter 5, "Creating the cluster configuration data" and follow the steps.

-Note: You can ignore that clusterpro_md fails at the time the operating system is started up.
+You can ignore that clusterpro_md fails at the time the operating system is started up.
 It is because the cluster is yet to be created.

-Note: If the Replicator / Replicator DR license is registered after starting the cluster operation, once shutdown and reboot the cluster.
+If the Replicator / Replicator DR license is registered after starting the cluster operation, once shutdown and reboot the cluster.
 After the reboot, the Replicator / Replicator DR is operable.

-5.3.2 Registering the node license interactively from the command line (Product version)
+Registering the node license interactively from the command line (Product version)

 The following describes how you register the license for the product version interactively from the command line.
-Before you register the license, make sure to:

-- Have the official license sheet that comes with the product.
+- ♦ Have the official license sheet that comes with the product.
 The license sheet is sent to you when you purchase the product.
 The number of license sheets required is the number of servers for which you use the optional product.
-You will enter the values on the license sheet. - Allow logon as root user to the server for which you plan to use the option product among servers constituting the cluster system.
+You will enter the values on the license sheet. - ◆ Allow logon as root user to the server for which you plan to use the option product among servers constituting the cluster system.

 The clplcnsc command is used in the following procedures.
-For more information on how to use the clplcnsc command, see "EXPRESSCLUSTER command reference" in the "Reference Guide".
+For more information on how to use the clplcnsc command, see Chapter 7, "EXPRESSCLUSTER command reference" in the Reference Guide.